ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-3-2.md

-Chapter 3: Strategies for Developing a Creative Mindset: Encouraging Divergent Thinking and Idea Generation
+Encouraging Divergent Thinking and Idea Generation
 ===========================================================================================================

 In this chapter, we will explore strategies for developing a creative mindset, specifically encouraging divergent thinking and idea generation.